russ-blaisdell/nextgen-engineering/docs/google-billing/overview.md

 However, in the cloud, even a simple mistake by finance can render you down in minutes.

   Having to explain to your executive team on how you enabled a finance team to take down a key company service on your watch is not a good conversation.
-It is far better to treat your finance team well, ensure any changes are carefully coordinated and that your operations team is ready and able to fix any billing config mistakes quicky if they arise.
+It is far better to treat your finance team well, ensure any changes are carefully coordinated and that your operations team is ready and able to fix any billing config mistakes quickly if and when they arise.